pizzasgood/galactiscan/README.md

 Installation
 ------------

 You don't install Galactiscan, currently.
-Just check out the repository, stick it wherever, and run galactiscan.py out of the current directory.
-Please do not simply click on it, as it currently saves data to whatever the current directory is.
-If you simply click it, the current directory might be / or C:\ or someplace equally silly.
-Yes, I'll fix that soon, but for now either make a wrapper script to launch it, or launch it from the terminal.
+Just check out the repository, stick it wherever, and run galactiscan.py using python2.
+You'll need to go to "File -> Define DB" the first time you run it, and select a location to save the database file (which is a generic sqlite3 database, fyi).
+Your choice will be remembered and used automatically from then on.
+Otherwise it will just use 'database.sqlite3' in the local directory, which may not be what you want.

 Someday it will have an optional installer, but that is low priority right now.